Namdoooo/raxtax_extension/benchmarks_hits/sequence_length_benchmark/README.md

-# Benchmark: Reference Count vs Runtime
+# Benchmark: Reference Sequence Base Length vs Runtime

 ## Purpose
 This benchmark evaluates how the runtime performance of the extended